biorehab/informatics_club/src/posts/2025-03-31-intro-to-bayesian-networks.md

 This is the simplest possible case.
 We only need $N$ parameters to represent the joint distribution.

 Often in practice, we neither have full independece or full dependence between the random variables.
-Conditional independence between variables betows structure to a joint distribution, allowing us to have a compact representation for joint probability distributions.
+Conditional independence between variables betows bestows? structure to a joint distribution, allowing us to have a compact representation for joint probability distributions.

 <h2 class="post-subtitle">Bayesian Networks</h2>